crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 The context tool is a separate implementation that relies on the compiler but essentially traverse the whole compiled program.
 There are some edge cases that are currently not handled.

-The most important short coming I think is the developer experience.
+The most important shortcoming I think is the developer experience.
 It’s not great unless it’s integrated with an editor.

 ## Adding `reveal_type` to Crystal